-On April 12, 2022, the Online Audio-visual Program Management Department of NRTA and the Publishing Bureau of the Central Propaganda Department issued the Notice on Strengthening the Management of Livestreaming of Online Games on the Online Audio-visual Program Platforms.
-The Notice provides that online audio-visual program platforms, including live streaming platforms shall not (i) disseminate illegal games on audio-visual program platforms; (ii) stream online games that have not been approved by the competent authorities; and (iii) use live broadcast rooms and other forms to drive traffic for the illegal game content on various platforms.
+On April 12, 2022, the Online Audio-visual Program Management Department of the NRTA and the Publishing Bureau of the Central Propaganda Department issued the Notice on Strengthening the Management of Livestreaming of Online Games on the Online Audio-visual Program Platforms.
+The Notice provides that online audio-visual program platforms, including live streaming platforms, shall not (i) disseminate illegal games on audio-visual program platforms; (ii) stream online games that have not been approved by the competent authorities; and (iii) use live broadcast rooms and other forms to drive traffic for the illegal game content on various platforms.
 Further, the Notice requires live streaming platforms to strengthen the management of game livestreaming content.
 For example, livestreaming platforms, in particular, online game livestreaming platforms, shall strictly control the content setting, publicity and interactions of users and take effective measures to strengthen the management of livestreaming of online games, such as establishing and improving the management system of information release, follow-up comments and emergency response related to living game programs and improving the program monitoring and public opinion monitoring mechanism.
 In addition, livestreaming platforms are also required to strengthen the guidance of the game anchor's code of conduct and establish and implement the protection mechanism for minors.
-The platforms that conduct livestreaming of online games shall set up anti-addiction mechanisms for minors, take effective measures to ensure that the "teenager model" is effective, implement the requirements of real-name system, prohibit minors from recharging and rewarding, and set up special channels for refund of rewards given by minors.
-The Notice also provides that those who violate the law should not use livestreaming to make sound appearances.
-In addition, online audio-visual platforms (including various domestic and overseas individual and institutional accounts opened on relevant platform
+The platforms that conduct livestreaming of online games shall set up anti-addiction mechanisms for minors, take effective measures to ensure that the "teenager mode" is effective, implement the requirements of real-name system, prohibit minors from recharging and rewarding, and set up special channels for refund of rewards given by minors.
+The Notice also provides that those who violate the laws should not use livestreaming to make sound appearances.
+In addition, online audio-visual platforms (including various domestic and overseas individual and institutional accounts opened on relevant platforms) should not live broadcast overseas game programs or competitions without obtaining approval from relevant authorities.